2018–2019 Iranian general strikes and protests

-The 2018–2019 Iranian general strikes and protests were a series of strikes and protests that took place across Iran from early 2018 until mid-2019 against the country's economic situation, as well as the Iranian government.
+The 2018–2019 Iranian general strikes and protests were a series of strikes and protests that took place across Iran from early 2018 until mid-2019 as a result of the country's poor economic situation, as well as discontent with the Iranian government.
+These included protests from truckers, teachers, and workers for better wages, and also include protests against water mismanagement and calls for a better response to water scarcity in Iran.
+In response, the police suppressed these protests by force.